hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ## Configuring an 8Bitdo gamepad

-Again, just go to the Retropie Wiki page [Setting up an 8bitdo Bluetooth controller](https://github.com/retropie/retropie-setup/wiki/Setting-up-an-8bitdo-Bluetooth-controller).
+Again, just go to the Retropie Wiki page: [Setting up an 8bitdo Bluetooth controller](https://github.com/retropie/retropie-setup/wiki/Setting-up-an-8bitdo-Bluetooth-controller).
+Everything it's explained there with great detail.

-When you're finished setting up the 8Bitdo gamepad, go to `/opt/retropie/configs/all/retroarch-joypads/`.
+When you're finished setting up the **8Bitdo gamepad**, go to `/opt/retropie/configs/all/retroarch-joypads/`.
 Here you should see a file  called something like `8BitdoNES30GamePad.cfg` (in this case it's an 8Bitdo's NES30 gamepad configuration file) and it should look like this:

 ```
 input_device = "8Bitdo NES30 GamePad"